pcengines/apu2-documentation/docs/sortbootorder_offline.md

 #### Pros:
 - no need to implement what is already done in other utilities
   - hardware access done by flashrom
-  - CBFS parsing performed by cbfstool
+  - FMAP and CBFS parsing performed by cbfstool
 - new code will be smaller than for other options
 - may use GUI
 - doesn't have to be written in C